-By Sokhna Thiam, Associate Research Scientist, and Dorcas Odhiambo, Senior Communications Officer

-•okhna Thiam is an Environmental Epidemiologist with a Ph.D. in Epidemiology and a background in Health Geography.
-She joined APHRC in October 2020 as a Postdoctoral Research Scientist and is currently an Associate end of my Postdoc position, I started defining my research Research Scientist based at the West Africa Regional Office (WARO) in Dakar, Senegal, where she leads the Environment, Climate and Health (ECH) research group.
+By Sokhna Thiam, Associate Research Scientist, and Dorcas Odhiambo, Senior Communications Officer okhna Thiam is an Environmental Epidemiologist with a Ph.D. in Epidemiology and a background in Health Geography.
+She joined APHRC in October 2020 as a Research Scientist based at the West Africa Regional Office (WARO) in Dakar, Senegal, where she leads the Environment, Climate and Health (ECH) research group.
 Here is what she had to say about her journey at APHRC.